💠

 1. Take 5 Base85 characters (or fewer at the end)

-4. Extract 4 bytes from the 32-bit result
+5. Extract the 4 bytes from the 32-bit result

 Adobe ASCII85 Decoding Differences